YuriiPavlenko/Calculatti/readme.md

 console.log(myFunction(3,4)) // 7
 ```

-## 2. How to do async function for working with API.
+## 2. How to do async function to work with API.

   This function sends an HTTP query and returns the result of the calculation from the site
   In my project I used the **Newton-API**